kevinjjworld/TrueNAS-Powershell-Module/README.md

 ```Powershell
 $Session = Get-TrueNasSeesion -Server "truenas" -APIToken "1-xxxxxxxxxxx"
 ```
-* If you don't have a valid certificate, use the `-SkipCertificateCheck` parameter :
+* If you don't have a valid certificate, use the parameter `-SkipCertificateCheck` :
 ```Powershell
 $Session = Get-TrueNasSeesion -Server "truenas" -APIToken "1-xxxxxxxxxxx" -SkipCertificateCheck
 ```
-#### 2. Execute Cmdlets using the previous variable contains the session.
+#### 2. Run Cmdlets using the previous variable containing the session.
 For example :
 ```Powershell
 Get-TrueNasInfo -TrueNasSession $Session
 ```